lattejed/learnyouatezos.com/pages/chapter_01450.md

 If you were not able to transfer XTZ in *and* out of your new `tz` address, *DO NOT* use it until you've diagnosed the problem.
 </warning>

+###Whew!

-If you made it this far, congratulations on your new HSM signer.
+If you made it this far, congratulations on your new HSM signer!